DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/MonitoringSystem/index.rst

 Accessing the Monitoring information
 =====================================

-After you installed and configured the Monitoring system, you can use the Monitoring web application for the types WMSHistory, PilotSubmission and DataOperation.
+After you installed and configured the Monitoring system, you can use the Monitoring web application for the types WMSHistory, PilotSubmission, DataOperation and RMS.

-However, every type can directly be monitored in Kibana dashboards that can be imported into your Elasticsearch (or OpenSearch) instance.
+However, every type can directly be monitored in Kibana dashboards that can be imported into your Elasticsearch (or Opensearch) instance.
 You can find and import these dashboards from DIRAC/dashboards as per the following example.

 *Kibana dashboard for WMSHistory*
   A dashboard for WMSHistory monitoring ``WMSDashboard`` is available `here <https://github.com/DIRACGrid/DIRAC/tree/integration/dashboards/WMSDashboard>`__ for import as a NDJSON (as support for JSON is being removed in the latest versions of Kibana).
-  The dashboard is not compatible with older versions of ElasticSearch (such as ES6).
+  The dashboard may not be compatible with older versions of ElasticSearch.
   To import it in the Kibana UI, go to Management -> Saved Objects -> Import and import the JSON file.

   Note: the JSON file already contains the index patterns needed for the visualizations.
 You may need to adapt the index patterns to your existing ones.